Monday, September 14, 2020 | Written by Kaela

 Eiffel Tower, Palais du Chaillot, Louvre, Sainte Chapelle, Notre Dame, Montmartre, La Basilique Sacré-Cœur, Pantheon, Luxembourg Garden, Les Invalides

-MY ARRIVAL TO GT-LORRAINE IN METZ:
+MY ARRIVAL TO GEORGIA TECH-LORRAINE IN METZ:

 With Covid-19, our arrival was slightly different from how a normal arrival might be for our safety.
 Our luggage was unloaded for us, we left the bus in groups of five, masks on all the time, hand sanitizer at every checkpoint, went straight to our rooms.
 It felt amazing to finally get to my dorm, unpack, and settle in.
 A large group of students went to Cora almost immediately.
 This first trip there was chaos.
 None of us spoke much French or had the data to translate it, the market is organized differently than ones back home, and not a single person knew what they needed to buy.
 Needless to say, we all returned multiple times the following days.
 They have countless options for every item you could ever want; I swear I saw 3 aisles with cheese!